HBCompass/hackbright/skills3/README.md

 Introduction
 --------
-If you recall from [Homework 7](https://github.com/hackbrightacademy/Homework/tree/master/Homework07), our marketing department is running a new promotion this week for all customers who have placed an order for over 20 Watermelons.
+If you recall from [Homework 7](https://github.com/hackbrightacademy/Homework/tree/master/Homework07), our marketing department is running a promotion for all customers who have placed an order for over 20 Watermelons.

 They want to make sure all eligible customers know about it, so